FidoID – The Trusted Pet Microchip Registry

 Does it hurt?

-Not at all.
-The injection creates only a slight discomfort – most pets don’t even react to it.
+The implant creates only a slight discomfort – most pets don’t even react to it.

 The microchip is encapsulated in a specially formulated biocompatible material created specifically for this kind of application.

-Does my pet have to be sedated for the injection?
+Does my pet have to be sedated for the implant?

-No!
-Injecting a Microchip is just like any other injection or vaccination.
+No. Implanting a Microchip is just like a regular injection or vaccination.
 Anaesthesia is not required or recommended since there is minimal discomfort with the procedure.

 Could my pet be allergic to the Microchip?